 - hamilton ohio usa

 A. Hi Red.
 Of all of the confusing, fractured, complicated, and redundant standards & measurements in the world, surface finishes are the absolute worst.
-So when you ask not for a answer to a question, but for clarification of what someone meant, I have to warn you that any answers you get are more likely to further confuse the matter than to clarify it :-)
+So when you ask for clarification of what someone meant, any answers you get are more likely to further confuse the matter than to clarify it :-)

-But if you want a guess, 4L to 10L probably means a finish of Ra=4µ to Ra=10µ applied by Lapping.
+But my guess is 4L to 10L probably means a finish of Ra=4µ to Ra=10µ applied by Lapping :-)

 Ted Mooney, P.E.